 How to solve this problem

 The best way to solve this problem is to have a few guidelines in place for your team members.
-Now, you don’t want to start infringing on the freedoms remote working has to offer but there needs to be some kind fo balance if productivity is going to be achieved.
+Now, you don’t want to start infringing on the freedoms remote working has to offer but there needs to be some kind of balance if productivity is going to be achieved.

 Ideally, you want the key members of your team to have a fairly regular schedule.
 It doesn’t necessarily matter when they choose to work, as long as they’re consistent so you generally know when they’re next going to be available.
 Whether they decide to work specific hours every week or schedule availability time for the week ahead, you generally want to know who is going to be available (and when) on a weekly basis.